What is a Commitment Fee?

 Frequently, commitment fee and interest are often confused with another.
 Although there are similarities between the two, there is a significant difference between them.
 A commitment fee is charged on the undistributed or future loan, while interest is calculated on the amount that has already been distributed.

-Company ABC obtained a $40 million credit line from Bank X at 3% interest rate and with a 0.75% commitment fee to keep a credit line open.
+Company ABC obtained a $40 million credit line from Bank X at a 3% interest rate and with a 0.75% commitment fee to keep a credit line open.
 The fee is charged yearly on the unused portion of the credit line.
 ABC Corp. used $25 million in the first year.
 Thus, the fee paid to Bank X in the second year will be calculated in the following way:

 Commitment Fee = Unused Amount of Credit Line × Commitment Rate